 With our current climate, the need for advanced forms of RPE (Respiratory Protective Equipment) has drastically increased.
 Due to the Coronavirus pandemic, masks and face coverings have become essential everywhere you go; but which one do you buy?

 In this guide, we’ve broken down the different FFP ratings, which stand for ‘Filtering Face Piece’, whereas the number denotes the level of protection.

-The most affordable variant of these three, FFP1 masks protect against low levels of dust, solid / liquid aerosols.
-Quite prominent in the construction industry, this rating is well suited to protect against non-toxic particles; ideal for use while sanding, drilling, and cutting on site.
+The most affordable variant of these three, FFP1 masks protects against low levels of dust, solid/liquid aerosols.
+Quite prominent in the construction industry, this rating is well suited to protect against non-toxic particles; ideal for use while sanding, drilling and cutting on site.

 As this is on the lower side of the spectrum, this rating provides the least amount of filter material, and accordingly defence.
 Regarding OEL and APF, FFP1 can accommodate up to 4 times the concentration exposure limit, with a minimum of 80% filtering functionality.

 Although the materials FFP1 filters against aren’t toxic, they can damage the airways and cause adverse long-term damage; it’s recommended to use a higher FFP rating if you work with any substances outside the list below.